nozomugit/production-of-absence-nsfw/README.md

 - Over 42,000 generation trials with the prompt `"hand sketch, pencil drawing"` produced approximately 10,000 NSFW-flagged images.
 - The NSFW classification rate converged to approximately 23.7%.
 - Manual observation of approximately 316 NSFW-flagged images found that less than 0.3% contained sexual or violent content; the overwhelming majority depicted hands with anatomical variation.
-- Approximately one in four images depicting standard five-fingered hands also received an NSFW classification, indicating a structural bias against hand sketches as such.
+- Approximately one in four images depicting standard five-fingered hands also received an NSFW classification, indicating that, under this prompt condition, the filter responds not to finger count alone but to a broader configuration of visual features associated with hand drawings.

 ## Repository Structure